jxmot/vscode-notes/vscode-brkpt_bug.md

 The basic procedure was:

-1. Use `nvm` to install and use the necessary versions of Node.js
+1. Use `nvm` to install and/or use the necessary versions of Node.js
 2. Uninstall Visual Studio Code if present.
 3. Install Visual Studio Code.
-Start with the most recent version.
+Start with the most recent version, and decrement through the versions on each pass through these steps.
 4. Select and use a Node.js version
 5. In an appropriate folder create an `app.js` or `index.js` file.
 6. Execute `npm init`, follow prompts.